 Trauma

-Sores in the nose commonly develop in response to trauma — a scratch inside the nose, for example — especially if an infection develops.
+Sores in the nose may develop in response to trauma — a scratch inside the nose, for example — especially if an infection develops.

 Picking the nose can irritate or break the skin, leading to sores, and inhaling drugs through the nose can have the same effect.
-Nose sores and scabs can also develop from more significant injuries, such as from a fall or a blow to the face.
+Nose sores and scabs can also develop from more significant injuries, such as injuries that might occur after falling over.

 When nose sores stem from trauma, a person may also experience pain and swelling in the area.